yagoferrer/gulp-angular-modules/README.md

 I love using [gulp-inject](https://github.com/klei/gulp-inject).
 It's a great task that can take care of dynamically including your JavaScript and [bower](https://github.com/bower/bower) files into your `index.html` file using for example [gulp-watch](https://github.com/floatdrop/gulp-watch) and [BrowserSync](https://github.com/shakyShane/browser-sync).

-I also wanted to include all my modules as a depedency of my `Angular.js` application automatically.
+When I discoverted this, I also wanted to include all my long list of Angular modules as a depedency of my `Angular.js` application automatically.

 So now, when I'm writing a new Angular module, gulp: automatically adds the file into the `index.html`, includes the module name as a dependency in my project and reloads the browser so that I can see it working.
 How cool is that?